Finasteride Patient Tips

 How it works

-- Finasteride is used for the treatment of male pattern hair loss - also called androgenetic alopecia.
-Finasteride is indicated in MEN only.
+- Finasteride 1mg tablets are used for the treatment of male pattern baldness - also called androgenetic alopecia.
+Finasteride is indicated for hair loss in MEN only.

 - Finasteride does not affect body levels of cortisol, thyroid hormones, cholesterol or bone mineral density.